 On the other hand, Bitbuy is a Canadian platform that supports CAD and allows you to buy/sell cryptocurrencies directly with your native fiat currency.
 On Bitbuy, the trading commission is between 0%-1.50% and it has a low spread of 0.46%.
 You don't have to pay anything when funding your Bitbuy account and only have to pay a 1.50% fee when making a withdrawal.

 So.
 It's safe to say that Canadian investors can save a lot of money when trading on Bitbuy as compared to Coinbase.
+However, they can save even more by choosing CoinSmart or VirgoCX, two of the best exchanges in the Canadian market.

 |Trading Fees||0–1.50% (depending on your tier level)||0.05–0.60%|